prof-rossetti/gwu-badm-2301-201509/assignments/lab/personal-website.md

 ## Submission Instructions

-TBA - Submit a link to your website through Blackboard.
+Submit a link to your website through Blackboard.

 ## Evaluation Criteria